Printer Friendly PDF

-- Men who smoke are 23 times more likely to develop lung cancer.
-Women who smoke are 13 times more likely to develop lung cancer.
+- Men and women who smoke are 25 times and 25.7 times, respectively, more likely to develop lung cancer.

-- Smoking: Tobacco smoke is the most important risk factor for lung cancer, as it is thought to cause most lung cancer cases.
+- Smoking: Tobacco smoke is the most important risk factor for lung cancer, as it is thought to cause most lung cancer deaths.
 Secondhand smoke can cause lung cancer in nonsmokers.
 The more a person is exposed to smoke, the greater their risk of developing lung cancer.
 However, some people who have never smoked may develop lung cancer.

 - Family and/or Personal History: People with a parent or sibling who had lung cancer have a higher than average risk of developing the disease, even if they are nonsmokers.
-Also, lung cancer patients are at increased risk of developing lung cancer again.
+Lung cancer survivors are at increased risk of secondary primary cancers.

-- Exposure: People who live or work in certain conditions where they are exposed to radioactive gas, asbestos, arsenic, radon, diesel exhaust, air pollution, and other substances have an increased risk of lung cancer.
+- Exposure: People who live or work in certain conditions where they are exposed to radioactive gas, asbestos, arsenic, radon, diesel exhaust, air pollution, and other substances have an increased risk of developing lung cancer.

 Lung cancer symptoms vary with each patient.
 People with these symptoms should consult their physician: